 Also, do not fly your drone near any of these two beaches.
 It’s strictly prohibited.
 There is a frequently used helipad between the two beaches.

 There are also other smaller, secluded beaches on the island.
-One that comes to mind is Tung Wan Tsai that can be accessed from the North Lookout Pavilion.
+One that comes to mind is Tung Wan Tsai which can be accessed from the North Lookout Pavilion.

 4. Hike to the North Lookout Pavilion